geops/website/content/blog/datenbank-adapter-fur-ubersetzungen-mit-zend-framework/index.en.md

 ---
-title: Datenbank-Adapter für Übersetzungen mit Zend Framework
+title: Database adapter for translations with Zend Framework
-summary: Im Rahmen eines Projekt bestand die Anforderung, dass Kunden die Übersetzungen der Programmoberfläche frei bearbeiten können.
-Hierbei kam die bisherige Implementierung der Übersetzungen mittels GNU gettext in der Applikation an Ihre Grenzen.
-Ein Adapter für das verwendete Zend Framework setzt nun die notwendige Flexibiliät um.
+summary: As part of a project, there was a requirement for customers to be able to freely edit the translations of the program interface.
+Here the the previous implementation of the translations using GNU gettext in the application reached its limits.
+An adapter for the Zend Framework now implements the necessary flexibility.
 author: Friedjoff Trautwein
 created: 2011-01-03
-slug: datenbank-adapter-fur-ubersetzungen-mit-zend-framework
+slug: database-adapter-for-translations-with-zend-framework
 tags:
   - developers
 published: false